Getting Started#

 method:

-By default, this method uses Leapfrog integration , which is a fast, symplectic
+This uses Leapfrog integration by default, which is a fast, symplectic

 >>> orbit